thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 --- abstract

-This document defines recommendations for protocol implementers that which to expose public keys over HTTP.
+This document defines recommendations for protocol implementers that wish to expose public keys over HTTP.
 This allows new protocols to share public keys via HTTP with considerations for caching, rotation, or providing a well-known URL.